How to give feedback that motivates & engages

 Ensure the employee is in the right headspace for receiving feedback.
 This is especially important if your company doesn’t have an established feedback culture.

-To do this, just ask the person if they’re okay with discussing the situation or behavior you need to talk about.
-This helps avoid catching them off guard and gives the feedback receiver a sense of autonomy in that exchange.
+To deliver feedback effectively, ask the person if they’re okay with discussing the situation or behavior you need to talk about.
+This helps avoid catching them off guard and gives them a sense of autonomy in that exchange.

-Help them understand your reasoning behind initiating the conversation and what they stand to gain.
-The person receiving the feedback needs to know that it’s well-meaning, legitimate, and coming from a place of genuine care.
+Help the person understand your reasoning behind initiating the conversation and what they stand to gain.
+For feedback to be effective, they should understand that the conversation is well-meaning, legitimate, and coming from a place of genuine care.

 🚀 Action: Begin the conversation by gauging the headspace of your employees.